-BICC (Bonn International Center for Conversion) deals with a wide range of global topics in peace and conflict research centring on the challenges of organised violence.
+BICC (Bonn International Center for Conflict Studies) deals with a wide range of global topics in peace and conflict research centring on the challenges of organised violence.
 These topics range from the (de-) mobilisation of violent actors, arms exports and small arms control to the importance of organised violence in global migration flows and the use of natural resources.

 Based on applied and transdisciplinary research, the Center offers technical and policy advice and contributes to public debates.
 At the same time, its practical experience and the interaction with experts offer opportunities for further academic research, creating a unique ‘knowledge circle.’

 BICC is a non-university think tank with international staff.
 It was founded in 1994 and is a member of the Johannes-Rau-Research Community.
 BICC’s Director for Research holds a chair for Peace and Conflict Research at Bonn University.
 The Center receives annual core funding by the State of North Rhine-Westphalia.
 Its donors come from German and international research institutions, German federal ministries and international organisations.

 BICC is the Coordinator of the TRAFIG project.
 BICC is work package leader for WP 1: Conceptualising transnational figurations of displacement; WP 7: Identifying solutions: Connectivity and mobility for protection, WP 9: Project management and communication; WP 10: Ethics requirements.

 Dr. Benjamin Etzold

 Dr. Benjamin Etzold is a social geographer and migration scholar with more than 13 years of experience in studying people’s vulnerability and livelihoods, trajectories of migration and displacement, as well as informal labour relations and patterns of food security.
 He holds a PhD in Geography from the University of Bonn.
 In TRAFIG, he serves as the scientific coordinator and undertakes empirical research in Pakistan and Ethiopia.